 The third item was a padam by Uttukadu Venkata Kavi in ragamalika.
 Here, the danseuse masterfully, and somewhat playfully, portrayed the contrast between Murugan’s 12 hand versus the devotee’s 2.
 Harinie’s long and mobile neck moved very gracefully, along with the opening and the closing of her eyelids, in the depiction of the peacock.
 She was elegant in her detached portrayal of the evil powers in the episode that says, “As long as Muguran is with me, no evil can harm me”.
 Harinie’s abhinaya in “I have only 2 hands to receive your blessings, while you have 12” was very overwhelmingly candid and touching, almost materialising the images of the scene.
 In this scene Harinie’s childlike disappointent with the received gifts was charming and brought a smile on the rasikas’ faces, just as in another scene, when she was contrasting Murugan’s greatness with the devotee’s smallness.
 It was a surprise to see such a young dancer to be so mature as to convey the spiritual significance of such passages faithfully.

 The fourth item was a thillana by Dr.M.Balamuralikrishna in Kathanakuthukalam ragam.
 It was choreographed in a very original way and performed in even more original manner, fully of complex nritta and rare sculpturesque poses.
-It ended with a “trademark” pose characteristic of the dancers of Sri Devi Nrithyalaya.
+It ended with a “trademark” pose characteristic of the dancers of SN.

 Bharatanatyam